 With so many different vegetables, flavors, and textures, I like to serve at least 2-3 different dips for a crudité platter depending on how many different veggies you have and how many people you are serving.

 Not only can you have different texture dips, but you can have various flavors and spice levels.
 My number one pick is a spicy hummus!
 Made from chickpeas, we can count it too as a vegetable, right?

 My next crudité dip is always a sour cream based dip.
 Not only does the tang create a nice contrast to the veggies, but you can mix in various seasonings like French Onion Soup Mix or Ranch Seasoning.

-My last choice for a Veggie Tray Dip is a salty and garlicky cheese spread.
+My last choice for a veggie dip is a salty and garlicky cheese spread.
 A thicker dip by nature, the flavors are bold but universally liked by most.
 My favorite cheese spread is always in my fridge because I love to eat it with crackers and cheese too!

 Be sure to include your favorite so you will remember to eat while you are hosting.
+Mine include Blooming Onion Dipping Sauce and an Herb Cream Cheese Dip.
 I know I tend to fret over everyone else eating and forget to eat myself!